codewars/docs/content/recipes/authoring/translation.md

 - **Respect [General Coding Guidelines](/recipes/authoring/kata-snippets/coding-general/), coding guidelines of your [language](/languages/), and guidelines specific for particular kata code components** ([sample tests](/recipes/authoring/kata-snippets/sample-tests/), [full test suite](/recipes/authoring/kata-snippets/full-tests/), [preloaded code](/recipes/authoring/kata-snippets/preloaded/) and [proposed solution](/recipes/authoring/kata-snippets/proposed-solution/)).
 - If possible, **sample tests and fixed tests should use the same inputs in all translations.** It's not always possible between languages, but when done, it makes support of users much easier.
 When a question about failed test pops up in kata discourse, it can save follow-up questions for attempted language, etc.
+- Sometimes, description is not the best place to put some language specific information.
+For example, translator wants to add some information on arguments, data formats, memory management, etc. and keep the description language-agnostic at the same time.
+In such cases, it's allowed to put such information as an explanatory comment in "solution setup" snippet.

 ## Review process